 Set aside plenty of time to show viewers around your business.

-Keeping the communication moving post viewing is essential.
-As a seller you will receive feedback from the potential buyer.
+Keeping communication moving post-viewing is essential.
+As a seller, you will receive feedback from the potential buyer.
 Try to avoid messaging the buyer in your Seller Dashboard unless a buyer has specifically requested anything during your meeting.
 You want to avoid looking desperate for an offer – so just sit tight until the buyer messages you.

 Handling viewings successfully will be essential to your sale.
 Remember the following points and you will be receiving offers for your business in no time:

 - Be thorough – have the key financials and documents prepared before the meeting.

 - Be positive – talk about your success.
 Sell your strengths.
 Recount examples of good business and happy customers.
 Talk about the competition’s strengths and weaknesses too.
 The information about them is better coming from you than from them or a third party.

 - Be honest – don’t be afraid to tell them about the challenges and the competition.
 Honesty will be rewarded with trust.